-The City of Tacoma uses both local and federal funds to support emergency shelters and transitional

-Annual Action Plan 2016 housing for individuals and families.
+The City of Tacoma uses both local and federal funds to support emergency shelters and transitional housing for individuals and families.
 With the national shift in emphasis from transitional housing to rapid re-housing, most of the transitional housing providers are making changes to the way they operate their programs.
 The City is supportive of Pierce County's plan to evaluate the current continuum of services and develop a strategy to convert some transitional housing units to rapid re-housing or permanent supportive housing.
+The City's Homeless Service Manager has been co-facilitating Rapid Rehousing Service Providers Group with the Pierce County.
 At the same time, the City and County are committed to ensuring there is adequate emergency shelter for unsheltered individuals and families.
 This not only involves maintaining the current inventory of shelter beds, but also encouraging practices which move residents out of the shelter more quickly and into permanent housing so that beds are freed up for others in need.

-The City's primary goal for 2015-16 is to decrease the length of stay in emergency shelters and transitional housing for homeless families.
+The City's primary goal for 2017-18 is to decrease the length of stay in emergency shelters and transitional housing for homeless families.
 Action steps include: